techish-io/jsearch/README.md

 # Limitations

-* tags search term not supported in this version
+* tags and domains (complex data type) search term not supported in this version
+* date search term is supported for equal operator only, less or greater than operators not supported